ergoplatform/ergodocs/docs/dev/data-model/box/registers.md

 ---
 tags:
   - Data Model
+  - Registers
 ---

-# Box Registers
+# Ergo Box Registers

+In Ergo's blockchain model, a [box](box.md) is a versatile entity that not only holds the value of cryptocurrency but also contains additional data in the form of registers.
+This makes it a more functional and flexible version of the Unspent Transaction Output (UTXO) found in Bitcoin and many other cryptocurrencies.

-Each [box](box.md) contains at least four essential pieces of information:
+Each box contains at least four essential pieces of information:

 1. The value in NanoErgs (1 Erg = 1000000000 NanoErgs).
 2. The protection script (similar to Bitcoin's `scriptPubKey`) or "smart contract", which secures the box's expenditure.